giantmade/giant-people/README.md

 A re-usable package which can be used in any project that requires a generic `People` app.

 This will include the basic formatting and functionality such as model creation via the admin.
+The package also includes a cms plugin which allows a client to add a select number of people to a page and order them via a "drag and drop", provided by `django-admin-sortable2`.

 ## Installation